jacobDebrone/Youtube-music-downloader/README.md

 Example
 Here's an example of how to use the script:

-Enter the search query: "Python programming tutorials" The script will display a list of search results with indexes.
+Enter the search query: "juice wrld"
+The script will display a list of search results with indexes.
 Enter the index of the video you want to download (e.g., 0 for the first result).
 Choose to download as video (v) or audio (a).